jarrett-joe/my-meal-planner/railway-deployment-guide.md

 1. In Railway dashboard, click "New Project"
 2. Select "Deploy from GitHub repo"
 3. Connect your GitHub account if not already connected
-4. Select your My Meal Planner AI repository
+4. Select your My Meal Planner repository

 ## Step 3: Configure Database